 John Dillon was the first of nine brothers and sisters.
 He grew up in Pennsylvania and spent his youth with his eyes glued to electronics magazines and books.
 The allure and fascination kept him intrigued endlessly.
-Although he didn’t know it at the time, the knowledge he strived for would later help catapult him atop of an evolving electronics industry.
+Although he didn’t know it at the time, the knowledge he strived for would later help catapult him atop the evolving electronic game call industry.

-When he was just 12 years old, his burgeoning knowledge led him to finding a job repairing radios and television sets.
+When he was just 12 years old, his burgeoning knowledge led him to find a job repairing radios and television sets.
 It was the perfect job to help him continue his passion.

 John eventually became chief engineer at a local radio station.
 Not only was electronics engineering his career choice, but he also spent spare time in his home workshop – a two-car garage that was transformed into an electronics lab.
 There he would experiment, create new gadgets, and continue to hone his electronics prowess.

 At one point, he developed a shortwave receiver.
 It landed him on the front cover of a national magazine – the same one that he read at an early age.

 A Company is Born